 In 2022, the average cost of a colonoscopy screening performed in a hospital setting cost $1,224, according to Bailey.
 In comparison, the same procedure performed in an ASC cost $925, a 32-percent decrease in cost to the patient.
 Similarly, diagnostic colonoscopies cost 58-percent less in an ASC setting ($1,646 vs $1,022) in comparison to a hospital outpatient department.

 In a similar fashion to that listed above, increased consolidation of healthcare creates an increase in insurance prices and premiums.
 This trend is visible in California, a state that houses some of the country’s most densely populated areas.
 However, it remains mostly rural.
 According to Health Affairs, the percentage of physicians in hospital owner practices jumped from 25-percent in 2010 to more than 40-percent in 2016.
 As a result, premiums in these highly concentrated areas saw prices increase by 12-percent.

 Dyrda cites that according to the National Bureau of Economic Research, hospitals without competitors within a 15-mile range charged their patients, on average, 12-percent more.
-This reduction in competition allowed for hospitals to increase prices.
-This was because private physicians elected to join or sell to their former competitors.
+The data shows that a decrease in competition, and increase in consolidation, leads to increased costs for patients.

 The cost of outpatient services increases